viamrobotics/docs/docs/services/motion.md

 ### MoveSingleComponent

-The `MoveSingleComponent` endpoint, while it looks very similar to the "Move" endpoint above, may result in radically different behavior when called.
+The `MoveSingleComponent` endpoint, while it looks similar to the "Move" endpoint above, may result in radically different behavior when called.

 _`MoveSingleComponent` is meant to allow the user to bypass Viam’s internal motion planning entirely, if desired, for a single component._ If the component in question supports the `MoveToPosition` method taking a Pose as a parameter, this call will use the frame system to translate the given destination into the frame of the specified component, and will then call `MoveToPosition` on that one component to move it to the desired location.
-As of 18 October 2022, arms are the only component supported by this feature.
+As of October 18, 2022, arms are the only component supported by this feature.

 As the name of the method suggests, only the single component specified by `component_name` will move.